servicetitan/Stl.Fusion.Samples/docs/tutorial/Part09.md

 7
 ```

 As you see, the proxy type generated for such services routes
-**every direct invocation of a command handler** through `ICommander.CallAsync`.
+**every direct invocation of a command handler** through `ICommander.Call`.
 So contrary to regular handlers, you can invoke such handlers
 directly - the whole CommandR pipeline gets invoked for them anyway.

 #### [Next: Multi-Host Invalidation and CQRS with Fusion + CommandR + Operations Framework &raquo;](./Part10.md) | [Tutorial Home](./README.md)